BurntSushi/termcolor/doc/rg.1.md

 --files
 : Print each file that would be searched (but don't search).

+-l, --files-with-matches
+: Only show path of each file with matches.

 -H, --with-filename
 : Prefix each match with the file name that contains it.
 This is the